Originally published by Rishabh Dev on LeadSquared about the way to increase conversion rates by using confirmation bias.

 Okay, Levi’s is not a very small player, but here’s what they do.

 When you open Levi’s home page, you’re greeted with this message.
 Not only does this tiny message ensure a happy customer who gets two great deals on their purchase, it ensures continued future communications with them as well.
 Moreover, each one of us is hardwired to grab every opportunity to save money.
 Whether we actually get to do that or not is mostly immaterial to us, as long as we believe we are.

 That’s the reason why online merchants often highlight “Free Shipping” in their customer communications.
 It’s the ‘placebo effect’ in play.
 Wherein even if the product is more expensive with the “free shipping” and cheaper with additional shipping charges, most people would prefer the free shipping option.
 However, it’s not really necessary to offer deals every time you want digital consumers to convert.
 A simple “good choice”, like the one you would see when you order from the Domino’s website.
 Its can work in affirming the choices of the customers and encourage conversion rates.

 The same simple ‘thumbs up’ or ‘good choice’ can also help user retention.
 Remember MailChimp’s ‘monkey hi-5’?
 Or Amazon’s ‘share your purchase on social media’ on the purchase confirmation page for that matter?

-According to a study by Guku, persuading customers to leave feedback or reviews on social media sites right after they make the purchase about your services or your website creates a confirmation bias to rate the product/services higher.
+According to a study by Guku, persuading customers to leave feedback or reviews on social media sites right after they make the purchase about your services or your website creates a confirmation bias to rate the product/services higher, which increase conversion rates of brand.
 Seems exaggerated, but strangely it is true.
 Not only will this positive confirmation bias encourage repeat visits and purchases, but also push for higher value purchases in subsequent visits.